Skip to content

 Instructions

 • Separate the egg whites from the egg yolks and place the yolks in a large bowl.
-Reserve egg whites for another use.
+Reserve the egg whites for another recipe.

-• While whisking constantly, pour ¼ cup of the heavy cream into the egg yolks to bring the yolks up in temperature.
+• While whisking constantly, pour ¼ to 1/2 cup of the hot, heavy cream into the egg yolks to bring the yolks up in temperature.
 Add the remaining heavy cream and whisk quickly to combine.

 • Place the heavy cream and egg mixture on a burner over low heat.
-Low heat is essential here!
-Whisk constantly until the sauce is thickened and coats the back of a spoon, about 8–12 minutes, see notes.
-Remove from the heat and transfer through a fine-mesh sieve or chinois, if desired.
+Low heat is essential here.
+Whisk constantly until the sauce is thickened and coats the back of a spoon, about 8–12 minutes, see the notes below.
+Remove from the heat and transfer through a fine-mesh sieve or chinois.
 Refrigerate for 90 minutes or until cool.

 • Serve by pouring some of the crème anglaise over top of fresh berries and serving with optional heavy whipping cream and mint.